Lozenge Tilings of a Hexagon and q-Racah Ensembles: Introduction

 To make this more concrete, we define the height function $h_n$ as

 where $t$ and $x$ are rescaled variables inside the rescaled hexagon.
-In other words, $h_n$ counts the number of the white points below and including the point $(\lfloor nt\rfloor,nx)$ in Figure \ref{fig:sample_color}.
+In other words, $h_n$ counts the number of the white points below and including the point $(\lfloor nt\rfloor,nx)$ in Figure~\ref{fig:sample_color}.
 Then, as $n \to \infty$, we have

 almost surely.
 The graph of $h(t,x)$ is the limit shape near which the random tilings concentrate.
 The limit shape $h$ was rigorously computed using loop equations in \cite{dimitrov2019log}.
-Moreover, for fixed $t$, they also proved the fluctuations of $h_n(t,\cdot)-\mathbb E h_n(t,\cdot)$ along vertical one dimensional sections.
-Recently the full two dimensional fluctuation field was proved to be described by the Gaussian Free Field (GFF) \cite{gorin2022dynamical} using time dependent extensions of loop equation techniques.
-More precisely, after a change of coordinate, they prove that $h_n-\mathbb E h_n$ converges to the Gaussian Free field in the upper half plane.
+Moreover, for fixed $t$, they also proved the fluctuations of $h_n(t,\cdot)-\mathbb E h_n(t,\cdot)$ along vertical one-dimensional sections.
+Recently, the full two-dimensional fluctuation field was proved to be described by the Gaussian Free Field (GFF) \cite{gorin2022dynamical} using time-dependent extensions of loop equation techniques.
+More precisely, after a change of coordinate, they prove that $h_n-\mathbb E h_n$ converges to the Gaussian Free Field in the upper half-plane.

-One of the main motivations of the current writing, is to show that we can derive the limit shape and the Gaussian Free Field fluctuations by extending established principles for orthogonal polynomials in \cite{breuer2017central,duits2018global,kuijlaars1999asymptotic} to the $q$-orthogonal setting.
+One of the main motivations of the current writing is to show that we can derive the limit shape and the Gaussian Free Field fluctuations by extending established principles for orthogonal polynomials in \cite{breuer2017central,duits2018global,kuijlaars1999asymptotic} to the $q$-orthogonal setting.
 More precisely, we will show that the limit shape and its fluctuations can be computed from the recurrence coefficients for the $q$-Racah polynomials.
 In our opinion, this is a rather direct way of studying the particular tiling model that fully exploits its integrable structure.
-Moreover, the conformal structure, and in particular the diffeomorphism describing of the pullback in the Gaussian Free Field for the height fluctuations, admits a very simple expression that can simply be read off from the asymptotic behavior of the recurrence coefficients.
+Moreover, the conformal structure, particularly the diffeomorphism describing the pullback in the Gaussian Free Field for the height fluctuations, admits a very simple expression that can simply be read off from the asymptotic behavior of the recurrence coefficients.